Text-to-Speech for Chat

-Read messages aloud with Web Speech API or a custom TTS adapter.
+Read AI chat messages aloud with the Web Speech API or a custom TTS adapter.
+Speech synthesis for React chat UIs, integrated with assistant-ui.

 assistant-ui supports text-to-speech via the SpeechSynthesisAdapter interface.
 When a speech adapter is configured, users can trigger playback for any assistant message.